pig-dot-dev/pig-python/README.md

 piglet
 ```

-### Step 3: Run Local Automation
+### Step 3: Call It Locally

-The SDK can then be used to call into the Piglet's API.
+The SDK can be used from the same Windows machine to send automations to Piglet.

 ```python
 from pig import Client